 Many KN95 respirators have a construction called “vertical flatfold,” which is not as commonly seen in the U.S. These respirators are packaged flat, with a vertical fold down the middle, but open up into a cup shape.

 KN95 respirators are typically designed to fit people with facial features common in China.
 As a result, some individuals with different facial features may not be able to achieve a satisfactory fit.
 U.S. workers may experience fit test pass rates that are lower than they are accustomed to.
-If a fit test cannot be conducted – or the wearer cannot pass a fit test-then these products should be used as a face covering/mask, not a respirator.
+If a fit test cannot be conducted – or the worker cannot pass a fit test-then these products should be used as a face covering/mask, not a respirator.
 If appropriate fit can be attained, KN95s can help reduce exposures to airborne particles that is similar to that of N95 respirators.
 You can learn more about KN95 respirators here.